travelgateX/documentation-site/content/travelgatex/reference/scalars/Date.md

   "operator": "scalar",
   "typename": "Date"
 }
+The Date type represents Date values.
+A good example might be a Hotel CheckIn Date.
-In queries or mutations, Date fields have to be specified in ISO 8601 format with enclosing double quotes: datetime: "2015-11-22".
+In queries or mutations, DateTime fields have to be specified in ISO 8601 format with enclosing double quotes: "2017-10-22".
 ## GraphQL Schema definition

 {{% graphql-schema-scalar %}}